steb6/ISBFSAR/README.md

 - [source.py](source.py) runs on the host machine, it connects to the RealSense (or webcam), it provides frames to [main.py](main.py), it visualizes the results with the [VISPYVisualizer](utils/output.py)
 - [main.py](main.py) runs either in a Conda environment or in a Docker, it is responsible for all the computation part.

-Since the hpe modules is accelerated with TensorRT engines that requires to be built on the target machine, one can choose between two alternatives:
+Since the hpe modules is accelerated with TensorRT engines that requires to be built on the target machine, we provide the engines build over the Dockerfile, that allows for a fast installation.
-- Create a Conda Environment as detailed below and build the engines following the scripts [in this folder](modules/hpe/setup)
-- Build the Docker image contained in the Dockerfile and use the provided engines

-### Run with Conda
-Create a Conda environment and install the following packages:
-1) `conda install -c conda-forge opencv`
-2) `conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch`
-3) `conda install -c conda-forge matplotlib`
-4) `pip install tensorflow`
-5) `conda install -c conda-forge scipy`

-Then, run the following processes together:

-`python manager.py`
-`python main.py`
-`python source.py`
+Check [here](modules/hpe/README.md) the instruction to install the Human Pose Estimation module.

 ### Run with Docker
+Follow the instruction inside the README.md of every module: [hpe](modules/hpe/README.md), [ar](modules/ar/README.md), and [focus](modules/focus/README.md).
 Install [Vispy](https://github.com/vispy/vispy) and [pyrealsense2](https://pypi.org/project/pyrealsense2/) and build the Docker image with:

 `docker build -t ecub .`